El-Do-RaDo/To-Do-Python-Tkinter/README.md

 Python-List: Lists are just like the arrays, declared in other languages.
 Lists need not be homogeneous always which makes it a most powerful tool in Python.
 A single list may contain DataTypes like Integers, Strings, as well as Objects.

-List Methods
+List Methods:

-Function 	Description
-Append() 	Add an element to the end of the list Extend() 	Add all elements of a list to the another list Insert() 	Insert an item at the defined index
-Remove() 	Removes an item from the list
+Append() 	Add an element to the end of the list, Extend() 	Add all elements of a list to the another list, Insert() 	Insert an item at the defined index, Remove() 	Removes an item from the list,
-Pop() 	Removes and returns an element at the given index Clear() 	Removes all items from the list
+Pop() 	Removes and returns an element at the given index, Clear() 	Removes all items from the list,
-Index() 	Returns the index of the first matched item Count() 	Returns the count of number of items passed as an argument Sort() 	Sort items in a list in ascending order Reverse() 	Reverse the order of items in the list copy() 	Returns a copy of the list
+Index() 	Returns the index of the first matched item, Count() 	Returns the count of number of items passed as an argument, Sort() 	Sort items in a list in ascending order, Reverse() 	Reverse the order of items in the list, copy() 	Returns a copy of the list.